 Otterbox is another obvious choice if you want to place protection above all else.
 The Commuter series is one of the lighter options, and it no longer comes with a built-in screen protector.
 It’s a two-piece hybrid case with Drop+ protection on the inside, and you’ll only find the Otterbox Commuter in matte black.
 Otterbox claims that its Commuter case comes with a MIL-STD 810H rating for three times the military standard, but ideally, you won’t have to find out.

 Supcase UB Pro Galaxy S21 Ultra case

-The last option, but certainly not the least, on our list of the best Samsung Galaxy S21 Ultra cases is the Supcase UB Pro.
-It’s an extremely durable option, and you can grab yours in any of four colors including red, blue, and purple.
-Like many other durable options, the UB Pro is a hybrid case, with a stiff lip that helps to reinforce the display.
-You won’t find a built-in screen protector, but the UB Pro is built so you can add your own preferred display protection.
+The last option, but certainly not the least, on our list of the best Samsung Galaxy S21 Ultra cases, is the Supcase UB Pro.
+It’s a highly durable option, and you can grab yours in any of four colors, including red, blue, and purple.
+Like many other durable options, the UB Pro is a hybrid case with a stiff lip that reinforces the display.
+You won’t find a built-in screen protector, but the UB Pro is built so you can add your preferred display protection.